 I’m assuming you haven’t read Jon Bois’s 17776.
 So, why don’t you go ahead and read it, then come back when you’re done.
 Here’s the link.
 I’ll wait.

 You see what I mean?
-With the sardonic humor of someone who has spent a lot of time sitting around table with other drunks deep-diving into sports statistics, but with truly sympathetic insight into our simple desire to hang out with each other and ignore the fathoming terrors of existence, Bois explores the existential significance of games.
-In addition, he does something I find especially intriguing, in light of my interest in how literature adapts the procedures of videogames and videogame players.
+With the sardonic humor of someone who has spent a lot of time sitting around table with other inebriated sports wonks deep-diving into stats and bags of MSG-laden crisps, but with truly sympathetic insight into our simple desire to hang out with each other and ignore the fathoming terrors of being, Bois explores the existential significance of games.
+In addition, he does something I find especially intriguing, in light of my interest in how literature adapts the procedures of videogames and the cultures of videogame players.
 Bois builds his speculative fiction on the principles of glitch play.
 By breaking a few simple rules about human existence, football becomes something very different.

 Check out Bois’s other experiments in what we might call “glitch-spec fiction.”
 He takes two popular sports videogames, sets a few parameters to fail mode, then writes about them in the terms and tropes of conventional long-form sports journalism.